Quantum theory from questions: Acknowledgements

 \section{Acknowledgements}

 We are indebted to Markus M\"uller for numerous discussions, helpful comments and the proof of lemma \ref{lem_markus}.
 We would also like to thank Lucien Hardy and Rob Spekkens for many useful discussions and comments.
 PH, furthermore, thanks \v{C}aslav Brukner, Sylvain Carrozza, Borivoje Daki\'c and Carlo Rovelli for discussion.
 CW is grateful for the hospitality of Perimeter Institute during his four visits, where a large part of this work was done.
 PH similarly thanks the Demokritos Institute in Athens for hospitality during a visit and both authors also appreciate the hospitality of the Institute for Theoretical Physics of Universiteit Utrecht during three visits.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.
+The project leading to this publication has also received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 657661 (awarded to PH).
 During the main part of this research project, CW worked at NCSR ``Demokritos" and was supported by the Research Funding Program ARISTEIA, HOCTools (co-financed by the European Union (European Social Fund ESF) and Greek national funds through the Operational Program "Education and Lifelong Learning" of the National Strategic Reference Framework (NSRF)).